- [Total: 7 Average: 2.6]

 |Domestic Box Office: $17,008,282||Overseas Box Office: $2,325,863|

-Rock Star (formally titled the far superior ‘Metal God‘) was financed by Steven Reuther’s Bel-Air Entertainment for $38 million.
+The budget for Rock Star (formally titled the far superior ‘Metal God‘) was $38 million and it was financed by Bel-Air Entertainment.
 Bel-Air was formed in March 1998 as a 5-year equity partnership between Warner Bros and the French conglomerate Canal Plus and WB retained worldwide rights for the films, except for France, Spain and Germany, which went to Canal.
-After a string of box office disappointments from Bel-Air: “Pay It Forward,” “Sweet November,” “Proof of Life” and Rock Star, Canal Plus was going to pull out of the arrangement in 2002 and Bel-air had no films in their pipeline — except the delayed Collateral Damage waiting for a release and the perpetually shelved Chain Of Fools, which was dumped straight to video in 2005.
+After a string of box office disappointments from Bel-Air: “Pay It Forward,” “Sweet November,” “Proof of Life” and Rock Star, Canal Plus was going to pull out of the arrangement in 2002, but Bel-air had no films in their pipeline — except the delayed Collateral Damage waiting for a release and the perpetually shelved Chain Of Fools, which was dumped straight to video in 2005.

 Rock Star was originally going to star Brad Pitt, who had already dropped out of another musician role in Almost Famous, but Pitt left after disagreements with the studio about approving a director.
 Mark Wahlberg took over the role and Stephen Herek, who was just coming off of the disaster Holy Man, signed on as director.
 Warner Bros first dated Rock Star for April 13, but pushed it back to September 14 and then shifted it up a week to September 7 — seven weeks after the Wahlberg starring summer tentpole Planet Of The Apes.